Algebra-FUN/WeReadScan/README.md

 ## About

-This branch is a html-scan variant of WeReadScan, integrating script developed by [Secant](https://github.com/Sec-ant).
+This branch is a html-scan variant of WeReadScan, integrating script developed by [Sec-ant](https://github.com/Sec-ant).

-Thanks for [Secant](https://github.com/Sec-ant), this variant of WeReadScan can be more efficient.
+Thanks for [Sec-ant](https://github.com/Sec-ant), this variant of WeReadScan can be more efficient.

-More detail about Secant's project, you can visit https://github.com/Sec-ant/weread-scraper
+More detail about Sec-ant's project, you can visit https://github.com/Sec-ant/weread-scraper